Data Science and Innovation Accelerator

 About the programme

-The Data Science Accelerator is an opportunity for analysts working in the public sector to develop their data science skills by working with data professionals on a specific project within their organisation.
+The Data Science and Innovation Accelerator is an opportunity for staff working in the public sector to develop their skills in the use of data by working with mentors on a specific project within their organisation.

-It is also an opportunity to develop mentoring skills.
+It is also an opportunity for staff to develop mentoring skills.
 Mentors work side by side with the participants to provide advice and guidance.

 Data science can help you to identify and solve complex business problems.